Some Black Americans Turn To Informal Economy In The Face Of Discrimination

 The poll found that 56 percent of African-Americans say they've experienced racial discrimination when applying for jobs and 57 percent say they've been discriminated against in being considered for promotions and in being paid equally.

 Discrimination can deter African-Americans and other minorities from applying for certain jobs, says Marc Morial, a former mayor of New Orleans and current head of the National Urban League.

-And he says the effects of discrimination can deter African-Americans from applying for certain jobs.
 Morial says the word gets out informally about certain industries and companies: "I'm not going to go over there and apply for a job because I heard they don't like blacks."

 The employment picture overall and for black men has improved greatly since the Great Recession.
 But while the unemployment rate has plummeted for black men over 20, that number is still almost twice the rate of white men the same age.
 What's hidden in the numbers is that many black men have fallen out of the workforce, Morial says.
 There is a menu of problems that lead to this.
 Race affects networking, education, mobility and access to information about jobs.